postmanlabs/labs-docs/src/pages/docs/collaborating-in-postman/adding-private-network.md

 The API overview page provides all the relevant information about an API to enable users to make a choice about using the API.
 This also provides information on who published this API, along with other editors of the API, to whom you can reach out using the [comments in Postman](/docs/collaborating-in-postman/commenting-on-collections/#commenting-on-a-collection/).

-Clicking on an API takes you to the API details where you will find more information about the API — API description, markdown summary, API versions, the workspace where the API currently exists, API editors, and API reports.
+Clicking on an API takes you to the API details where you will find more information about the API — API description, Markdown summary, API versions, the workspace where the API currently exists, API editors, and API reports.
 You can watch or unwatch an API at any time.

 <img alt="API Overview" src="https://assets.postman.com/postman-docs/api-overview-v9.jpg"/>

 #### Filtering

 You can filter the APIs in your Private API Network based on name using the search box.
 Use the **Added by** menu to filter based on the person who added the API.
-Use **Sort by** option to sort the APIs based on name and recently added.
+Use the **Sort by** option to sort the APIs based on name and recently added.

 <img alt="Filtering" src="https://assets.postman.com/postman-docs/api-network-filtering-v9.jpg"/>